Employer of Record

 • Net Wealth/Worth Taxes: None in Finland.

-• Transfer Tax: Imposed on transfers of real property, Finnish securities, and shares in property-based entities.
-Rates differ based on the type of transfer.
+• Transfer Tax: Imposed on certain transfers of real property and securities.

-• Excise Duties: Levied on various items including alcohol, tobacco, fuels, and specific goods.
-Rates vary for different products.
+• Excise Duties: Levied on various products such as alcohol, tobacco, fuels, and other specifically taxed goods.

 Employee Hiring Cost in Finland